-Return code Define value Meaning Applicable APIs -27 DB2SEC_PLUGIN_PROCESS_LIMIT Insufficient resources are available for the plug-in to create a new process.
+Return code Define value Meaning Applicable APIs -24 DB2SEC_PLUGIN NO_CON_DETAILS This return code is returned by the db2secGetConDetails callback (for example, from DB2 to the plug-in) to indicate that DB2 is unable to determine the client's TCP/IP address. db2secGetConDetails -25 DB2SEC_PLUGIN BAD_INPUT_PARAMETERS Some parameters are not valid or are missing when plug-in API is called.
+All -26 DB2SEC_PLUGIN INCOMPATIBLE_VER The version of the APIs reported by the plug-in is not compatible with DB2. db2secGroupPluginInit db2secClientAuthPluginInit db2secServerAuthPluginInit -27 DB2SEC_PLUGIN_PROCESS_LIMIT Insufficient resources are available for the plug-in to create a new process.
 All -28 DB2SEC_PLUGIN_NO_LICENSES The plug-in encountered a user license problem.
 A possibility exists that the underlying mechanism license has reached the limit.
 All -29 DB2SEC_PLUGIN_ROOT_NEEDED The plug-in is trying to run an application that requires root privileges.
 All -30 DB2SEC_PLUGIN_UNEXPECTED SYSTEM_ERROR The plug-in encountered an unexpected system error.
 A possibility exists that the current system configuration is not supported.
-A11
+All